 Years 6 to 9 students are constantly stimulated in developmentally appropriate ways across our core areas of teaching and learning, Jewish life and student wellbeing.
-When we add in the substantial array of co-curricular learning opportunities across the performing and visual arts, digital technology and sport, our students have access to wonderful holistic learning opportunities.
+When we add in the substantial array of co-curricular learning opportunities across the performing and visual arts, digital technology and sport, our students have access to wonderful holistic learning opportunities that help them become collaborative, critical and creative thinkers.